 Test Driven Development for People

 Squirrel: Welcome back to Troubleshooting Agile.
-So this is Squirrel here, I’m introducing our interview with Johan Abildskov from Eficode.
-This is part two.
-Last week we had a bit of an intro to some of our ideas about action science and conversations, improving Agile development and lots of other good stuff.
-This week we get into a little bit more of the detail in particular topic near and dear to my heart, the ladder of inference, better known, at least to me as test driven development for people.
-So let’s hear it.
+This is part two of our recorded interview with Johan Abildskov from Eficode.
+This week we get into a particular topic near and dear to my heart, the ladder of inference, or ‘test-driven development for people.’
+So let’s get into it.

-Jeffrey: Well, I hadn’t heard that framing of ensemble or mob programming before, so I do love that.
+Jeffrey: It’s brilliant, I hadn’t heard that framing of ensemble or mob programming before, so I do love that.

-Johan: Fantastic, and that’s also just one of the small ways where words matter, right?
-Words matter.
-The words we pick and getting that sense and I love the phrasing you have, like where it’s like TDD because it is taking that sensation that you’re just running across [thin ice].
-You have no control or it might go off in all directions and actually getting some iterative approach at figuring out where the tracks they diverge.
-And that again, fits back to like you said, I don’t remember unfortunately, who of you mentioned by saying ‘frustration is an opportunity’ and frustration that often comes from some sort of conflict, whether it’s a conflict of mental models of values or of seeing different things.
-“Well Squirrel you told me this and Fred you told me that.”
-So even if we figure out of that completely foundational level, we are not seeing the same things, then that’s tremendously important.
+Johan: Fantastic, and that’s just one of the small ways where words matter, right?
+I love the phrasing you have, where TDD is taking that sensation that you’re just running across thin ice, you have no control or it might go off in all directions, and actually getting some iterative approach at figuring out where the tracks diverge.
+As you said earlier how ‘frustration is an opportunity,’ and frustration often comes from some sort of conflict, whether it’s a conflict of mental models of values or of seeing different things.
+‘Well Squirrel you told me this and Fredrick you told me that.’
+So if we can figure out that at a completely foundational level, we are not seeing the same things, then that’s tremendously important.

 Creating Habits for Better Conversations

-Jeffrey: And the thing is that kind of misunderstanding generally happens instantaneously without people understanding that there even could be a misunderstanding, that what is meant by the word meanings has more than one meaning, that’s not intuitive, because what happens is the way our brains work.
-When I say I have too many meetings, you get a picture in your head, the little movie plays and you’re like, oh, OK, this is what a meeting is.
-This is what he means by too many?
+Jeffrey: And that kind of misunderstanding generally happens instantaneously without people recognizing that there even could be a misunderstanding, that the word ‘meetings’ has more than one meaning is not intuitive.
+When I say I have too many meetings, a little movie plays in your head and you’re like, ‘oh, OK, this is what a meeting is.
+This is what he means by too many.
 I’ve had too many meetings before.
-I know what that’s like.
-No curiosity comes up like, ‘oh, what does he mean by meetings?’
-There’s many possible meanings that doesn’t occur to us and it shouldn’t.
-By the way, I’m not saying, if all of our lives were run in a very deliberate process like this, we wouldn’t get anything done.
+I know what that’s like.’
+No curiosity is triggered to ask, ‘oh, what does he mean by meetings?’
+There’s many possible meanings that don’t occur to us, and they shouldn’t!
+If all of our lives were run in a very deliberate process like this, we wouldn’t get anything done.